prashu851/drop-down/README.md

 `options` -> List of dropdown options available

-`onOptionChange` -> Callback when user selects a dropdown option
+`onOptionChange` -> Callback function when user selects a dropdown option

 `maximumDisplayOptions` -> Maximum number of items visible in the dropdown menu

-`addNewOption` -> Callback when user creates/adds a new dropdown option
+`addNewOption` -> Callback function when user creates/adds a new dropdown option

 `canCreateOption` -> This is flag to give permission for a user to Create/Add new option.